-- A. Housing information services including, but not limited to, counseling, information, and referral services to help eligible individuals to locate, acquire, finance, and maintain housing.
-This may also include fair housing counseling for eligible beneficiaries who may encounter discrimination based on race, color, religion, sex, age, national origin, familial status, or disability. - B. Short-term rent, mortgage, and utility payments to prevent homelessness of the tenant or mortgagor of a dwelling. - C. Supportive services including, but not limited to, health, mental health, assessment, permanent housing placement, drug and alcohol abuse treatment and counseling, day care, nutritional services, intensive care when required, and assistance in gaining access in local, state, and federal government benefits and services, except that health services may only be provided to individuals with AIDS or related diseases and not to family members of these individuals.
+- A. Housing Information Services Program: includes, but is not limited to, counseling, information, and referral services to help eligible clients to locate, acquire, finance, and maintain housing.
+This may also include fair housing counseling for eligible beneficiaries who may encounter discrimination based on the Federal and State Fair Housing Act. - B. Short-term Rent, Mortgage, and Utility payment Program: to prevent homelessness of the tenant or mortgagor of a dwelling. - C. Supportive Services Program: including, but not limited to, health, mental health, assessment, drug and alcohol abuse treatment and counseling, day care, nutritional services, intensive care when required, and assistance in gaining access to local, state, and federal government benefits and services, except that health services may only be provided to clients with AIDS or related diseases and not to their family members. - D. Permanent Housing Placement Program: permanent housing placement services may be used to help eligible persons establish a new residence where on-going occupancy is expected to continue.

-The AIDS Program issued an RGFP in 2005 for the three named activities; encouraging the maximum use of HOPWA funds for HIV infected individuals and their family members threatened with homelessness.
+The HIV/AIDS/STD Section issued an RFGP in 2005 for the three activities which HUD has now separated into four; thus encouraging the maximum use of HOPWA funds for HIV infected clients and their family members threatened with homelessness.
 Proposals were reviewed by a panel of persons with expertise in AIDS health care, housing, and homelessness issues.
-Evaluators adhered to all aspects of the federal regulations governing HOPWA.
-Additional evidence considered includes the level of local or regional networking among area HIV service organizations; plans to identify HIV positive persons who are homeless but not part of any HIV support system; plans to serve both rural and urban residents; and the development of emergency housing plans for HIV positive persons.
+Evaluators adhered to all aspects of the federal and state regulations governing HOPWA financial and resource management criteria and program goals.
+Additional consideration included the level of local or regional networking among area HIV service organizations; plans to identify HIV positive persons who are homeless but not part of any HIV support system; plans to serve both rural and urban residents; and the development of emergency housing plans for HIV positive persons.